Home | Press-News | SBHA | Employment

 • FAU has over $112 million in financial aid awarded annually

-• FAU is full accredited by the Southern Association of Colleges and Universities (SACS)
+• FAU is fully accredited by the Southern Association of Colleges and Universities (SACS)

-• FAU’s hospitality management program is housed within the top-rate Barry Kaye College of Business
+• FAU’s hospitality management program is housed within a top-rated College of Business

-• The Barry Kaye College of Business is American Association to Advance Collegiate Schools of Business (AACSB) accredited, with under 15% of the nation’s business colleges receiving this prestigious designation
+• The College of Business is accredited by the American Association to Advance Collegiate Schools of Business (AACSB), a highly prestigious designation

-• FAU’s hospitality management program is one of under 40 programs in the nation housed within an AACSB-accredited business program
+• FAU’s hospitality management program is one of only a handful of programs in the United States housed within an AACSB-accredited business program

 Sample Hospitality Management courses include the following: